 Before defining an issue log, let’s define project issues.
 An issue is any roadblock or unintended impact that directly affects your project’s timeline and or performance.
 It’s different than a risk, which can be defined as a potential problem or future issue that might happen in your project.
 An issue is something that has already come up in your project, and you need to identify and track that issue immediately.

 An issue log is a simple list or spreadsheet that helps managers track the issues that arise in a project and prioritize a response to them.
 We have created an Excel Issue Log template you can download for free.
-It’s an easy way for you to manage those issues that always disrupt a project and resolve them before they develop into a problem that takes the project off track and grounds it in failure.
+It’s an easy way for you to manage those issues that always disrupt a project and resolve them before they develop into a problem that takes the project plan off track and grounds it in failure.

 What Are the Components of an Issue Log?

 An issue log is, at its most basic, a list where issues are collected as either ongoing or closed.
 This way you can track the issue from the time it’s identified until you have resolved it.

 But an issue log can be more dynamic.
 They can order and organize issues by type and severity, which can help you prioritize and manage them—a key part of issue management.
 Therefore, you want to have column titles such as the following.

 - Issue Number: If you want to track the issue, you should have an easy way to differentiate it from the others, because there’ll always be more than one.